*emacsgolf*

 Snake Charmer

-This Python refugee is joining a JavaScript codebase.
-De-snake every identifier before code review.
+This Python code is joining a JavaScript codebase.
+Rename every snake_case identifier to camelCase before code review.

 Order!
 Order!